The new iMac is gorgeous, powerful and perfect for the home office | CNN Underscored

 The new 24-inch iMac just might be the most attractive Apple computer ever.
 After nearly a decade of sticking to the same silver slab-of-metal design, Apple has fully reimagined its flagship all-in-one desktop as a slim and colorful powerhouse that immediately catches the eye without taking up much space.
 Seriously, this thing is roughly the same size as our Dell S2417DG monitor, and it’s a full-on computer.

-At just 11.5 millimeters thin and 18 inches tall, the new iMac is about 50 percent smaller than the previous-generation 21.5-inch iMac.
+At just 11.5 millimeters thin and 18 inches tall, the new iMac is about 50% smaller than the previous-generation 21.5-inch iMac.
 As a result, it was a breeze to set up on our work desk, and left plenty of room for its included Magic Mouse and Magic Keyboard.
 At just under 10 pounds, Apple’s desktop was easy to lug to our living room once it was time for a change of scenery.

 While the new iMac is an exciting evolution of Apple’s long-standing desktop design, it’s also a loving throwback to the days when Apple computers popped with color (looking at you, iMac G3).
 The 24-inch iMac comes in seven hues: pink, orange, yellow, blue, purple, green, and if you really must, silver.
-We’ve been testing out the purple version and it’s truly gorgeous — the two-tone look is understated enough to not look like a children’s toy, but vibrant enough to add some refreshing personality to our work area.
+We’ve been testing out the purple version and it’s truly gorgeous — the two-tone look is understated enough to not look like a children’s toy but vibrant enough to add some refreshing personality to our work area.

 The latest iMac uses a braided, color-matched MagSafe cable for power, which attaches magnetically to the back of the computer in a snap.
-While the cable is incredibly easy to pop on when you’re setting the PC up, its magnetic connection made the wire surprisingly hard to pull out once attached.
+While the cable is incredibly easy to pop on when you’re setting up the PC, its magnetic connection made the wire surprisingly hard to pull out once attached.
 It’s a much firmer connection than the old MagSafe chargers that used to power MacBooks, and seems ideal for preventing any unwanted disconnects should a member of your household (human or otherwise) accidentally trip on the wire.

 While having the latest Thunderbolt ports is a great perk — these allow for things such as zippy transfer speeds and support for up to a 6K external monitor — the iMac simply doesn’t give you many options when it comes to connectivity.
 The port options seem especially thin when you compare them to last year’s 27-inch iMac, which features two Thunderbolt ports, four USB-A ports, an SD card reader and an Ethernet jack.